IFRoS-ELTE/ball_picking_project/docs/docker.md

 Now, let us go through the significant parts of the dockerfile to better understand what is happening.

 _Line 1:_ This line defines the image that should be used as a foundation for the custom image we are building using the `FROM` keyword.
-In this case, we use a ROS noetic image from the official ROS registry on Dockerhub.
+In this case, we use a ROS noetic image from the official ROS registry on Docker Hub.
 It runs Ubuntu 20.04 focal fossa.

 _Line 3:_ Here we define our ROS version as an environment variable using the `ENV` keyword.
 This makes it easier to switch between ROS versions as we can use this variable as a substitution when we install the ROS packages later.